acailic/acailic.github.io/_notes/aws-das-review-4.md

 • Good choice for task nodes
 • Only use on core & master if you’re testing or very cost-sensitive; you’re risking partial data loss
 ### Questions
-- Which one of the following statements is NOT TRUE regarding EMR Notebooks?
+- Which one of the following statements is NOT TRUE regarding EMR Notebooks?:EMR Notebooks can be opened without logging into the AWS Management Console.
+To create or open a notebook and run queries on your EMR cluster you need to log into the AWS Management Console.
--
+- How can you get a history of all EMR API calls made on your account for security or compliance auditing?:Using AWS CloudTrail.
+CloudTrail integration is one of the ways in which EMR integrates with AWS.
--
+- When you delete your EMR cluster, what happens to the EBS volumes?:EMR will delete the volumes once the EMR cluster is terminated.
+If you don't want the data on your cluster to be ephemeral, be sure to store or copy it in S3.
--
+- Which one of the following statements is NOT TRUE regarding Apache Pig?:Pig supports access through JDBC.
--
+- Of the following tools with Amazon EMR, which one is used for querying multiple data stores at once?: Presto
 ### AWS Data Pipeline
 - Let you schedule tasks to organize.
 Like weekly.
 Move data between services.
 - Destinations include S3, RDS, DynamoDB, Redshift and EMR